EGR-314-Team-307/EGR-314-Team-307/Report.md

 Andrew Headley

-# Appendix B: Voice of Customer
+# Appendix B: Voice of Customer, Use Cases
 ## VOC Benchmarking
 The first couple of searches, as well as the fourth and fifth searches, focused on existing monitoring systems that used a variety of different sensors.
 The third search focused on the automation aspect, where consumers could set the product to run in their absence The sixth search focused on an automated fire suppression system.
 ## Search 1: “plant moisture reader”